-Mobile phases for ANP are based on an organic solvent (such as acetonitrile) with a small amount of water; thus, the mobile phase is both "aqueous" (water is present) and "normal" (less polar than the stationary priase).
+Mobile phases for ANP are based on an organic solvent (such as acetonitrile) with a small amount of water; thus, the mobile phase is both "aqueous" (water is present) and "normal" (less polar than the stationary phase).
 Thus, polar solutes (such as acids and amines) are most strongly retained, with retention decreasing as the amount of water in the mobile phase increases.

-MicroSolv Technology Corporation retention mechanism has been shown to be largely due to partitioning of the analyte in a thick water layer that naturally forms on the surface of silica based stationary phase materials, due to their hydrophilic character.
+The ANP retention mechanism is believed to be due primarily to adsorption of analytes directly onto the silica hydride surface, as investigations incorporating zeta potential measurements have demonstrated.
+In contrast, HILIC retention mechanism has been shown to be largely due to partitioning of the analyte in a thick water layer that naturally forms on the surface of silica based stationary phase materials, due to their hydrophilic character.
 Because the Si-H group is not polar like silica Si-OH moieties that predominate on traditional silica-based phases, a water layer does not form with silica hydride columns.
 This difference in retention mechanism can have notable advantages in terms of the robustness of a chromatographic separation, since the variable nature of the water shell can lead to differences in retention from run to run as well as unique Selectivity.